prabeesh/prabeesh.github.io/content/blog/a-simple-cuda-program.md

     d_out[idx] = f * f;
 }
 ```

-Now let's look at the kernel itself.
-Recall that this will look like a serial program that will run on one thread.
-And the CPU is responsible for launching that;program on many parallel threads.
-This kernel indeed looks exactly like a serial program.
+The kernel looks like a serial program that runs on one thread.
+The CPU is responsible for launching it on many parallel threads.
+The `__global__` qualifier is how CUDA knows this is a kernel rather than CPU code. `void` means the kernel doesn't return a value; it writes its output into the pointer passed in.

-Just know that this is the way;that CUDA knows this code is a kernel as opposed to CPU code.
-Next we have void.
-Void just means the kernel doesn't return a value.
-Instead it writes the;output into the pointer specified in its argument list.
-This kernel takes two arguments.
-These are pointers to the output and the input arrays.
+The body:

-Let's walk through the body of the kernel.
-So the first line of the body here.
-CUDA has a built in variable called thread index, threadIDX, and that's going to tell each thread its index within a block. threadIDX is actually a c struct with 3 members. .x, .y, and .z. the c struct is called a dim 3.
-Now, we will launch 64 threads.
-So for the first instance of those threads, threadIDX.x will return zero, for the second instance, 1.
-And so on, up to 63 for the last element.
-Everything else in this kernel just looks like straightforward C. It looks just like a serial program.
+- `threadIdx.x` gives each thread its index within the block. `threadIdx` is a struct with `.x`, `.y`, `.z` members (a `dim3`).
+With 64 threads launched, the first instance returns 0, the next 1, up to 63 for the last.

-For each thread, we're going to first read the array element corresponding to this thread index from global memory.
-We are going to store it in this float;variable f.
-We are then going to square f, and we're going to write that value back to global memory, in the output array element that corresponds to our thread index.
+- Each thread reads its array element from global memory into `f`, squares it, and writes the result back to the output array at the same index.

-This blog is my short notes as part of the course now I am doing in the Udacity [Intro to Parallel Programming](https://www.udacity.com/course/cs344)
+That's it.
+Everything else looks like straightforward C.

-Thank you for reading this introduction to GPU programming with CUDA!
-I hope you now have a good understanding of the basic concepts and tools needed to get started with CUDA and write your own GPU programs.
-Good luck on your journey into the world of GPU programming with CUDA!
+This post is from my notes while taking the Udacity [Intro to Parallel Programming](https://www.udacity.com/course/cs344) course.